adamcbrewer/dotfiles/README.md

 ## Thanks

-…to @mathiasbynens for [his awesome dotfiles](https://github.com/mathiasbynens/dotfiles) which most of this is based off.
+...to @mathiasbynens for [his awesome dotfiles](https://github.com/mathiasbynens/dotfiles) which most of this is based off.